 Terminology in Osteology

-Bone featureDefinition
+Bone FeatureDefinition

-ProcessA general term for prominence.
+ProcessA general term for a prominence.

-SpineA pointed proection.
+SpineA pointed projection.

 CrestA sharp ridge.

-TrochleaA pulley -lie articular area.
+TrochleaA pulley-like articular area.

-Glenoid cavityA shallow cup-like articular depression
+Glenoid cavityA shallow, cup-like articular depression.

-Cotyloid cavityA deep cup like articular depression.
+Cotyloid cavityA deep, cup-like articular depression.

 FacetA flat articular surface.

-ForamenA perforation for the transmission of vessels, nerves etc.
+ForamenA perforation for the transmission of vessels, nerves, etc.

 HiatusA depression leading to two or more foramina.
-The terms fossa, fovea and sulcus denote various forms of depressions.
+The terms fossa, fovea, and sulcus denote various forms of depressions.

 CleftA fissure in a bone.

-LaminaA thin plate of a bone.
+LaminaA thin plate of bone.

-Cornu or hamulusA curved horn like process.
+Cornu or hamulusA curved, horn-like process.

-CanalA bony tunnel (foramen of some length).
+CanalA bony tunnel (a foramen of some length).

 MeatusA narrow passage.